 There’s a whopping 28 grams of protein in this chocolate peanut butter cup smoothie– no protein powders either!

 I’m publishing this post from Kevin’s parents’ home.
 Our apartment’s pipes bursted today and our home flooded.
 Water gushing from the ceilings and up through the floor.
 I pre-wrote this recipe about 1 hour before it all happened.
-We had to pack up everything, without any notice, and move to a new apartment.
+We had to pack up everything and move to a new apartment.
 Our new place does not have internet or running water yet.
-Some things were destroyed but thankfully, nothing of large value was ruined and we have renter’s insurance.
+Some things were destroyed but thankfully, nothing of large value was ruined.
 Everything will be just fine.
 Worse things have happened to better people, at least that’s what I always think in a calamitous situation.

 Ok, let’s move onto more positive things!